We need your support to keep the house open for generations to come. Become a member or donate to our fundraising initiatives today.

 It was originally bought from Vertue by Horace Walpole in 1758, along with many of Vertue’s notebooks that Walpole kept in the Green Closet.
 This collection formed the basis of Walpole’s Anecdotes of Painting in England (1761-1771).

-In 2020, the painting was allocated to the Strawberry Hill Collection Trust, via Arts Council England’s Cultural Gifts Scheme.
+In 2020, the painting was donated to the Strawberry Hill Collection Trust, via Arts Council England’s Cultural Gifts Scheme.
 You can now find it in our Green Closet.